Glypressin Solution (Terlipressin)

 Who Should Not Take Glypressin Solution

-Do not use Glypressin if you are allergic to terlipressin or any ingredients in the medication, if you are pregnant or breastfeeding, or if you currently have heart disease or have recently had heart disease.
+Do not use Glypressin if you are allergic to terlipressin or any of its ingredients, are pregnant or breastfeeding, or have current or recent heart disease.

 Medical Conditions to Discuss